 Written by This Old House Reviews Team + 1 other Fact-checked Updated 05/09/2024

 Solar technology harnesses the sun’s energy to generate electricity.
 It’s a form of clean energy that powers your home through solar panels on your roof.
-But what are solar panels and how do they work?
-In this article, we’ll explain how solar panels power a home, the different panel types, and their benefits and drawbacks.
+But what are solar panels and how do solar panels work?
+In this article, we’ll explain how solar panels power a home, the different panel types, and the benefits and drawbacks of solar.

 Get Estimates from Solar Experts in Your Area